LeonardoPollina/ML_project_2/README.md

 # Content description
 We are going to illustrate the structure of the present folder, its sub-folders and the main files.

-## Folder structure (THIS TITLE IS MAYBE NOT NECESSARY AND THE SENTENCE COULD BE "Structure of the present folder, its sub-folders and the main files :" )

     .
     ├── run.py                                    # Predict and generate a submission file
     ├── config.py                                 # A couple of configuration parameters